Game – Art Program (G119)

 Full Description

-You will have the unique opportunity to develop commercial quality games in a simulated video game studio environment, at times working with industry partners and game programmers.
-In the second year, you choose whether to specialize in game modelling or game animation.
+Experience the excitement of developing commercial-quality games in a simulated video game studio environment, collaborating with industry partners and game programmers.
+In your second year, you'll have the opportunity to specialize in either Game Modelling or Animation, tailoring your education to your career goals.

 Your Field Education Options